-As an academic institution all employees are considered "responsible parties" under Title IX regulations; therefore, all employees regardless of supervisory status are required to report allegations of sexual harassment involving a student to the Title IX coordinator even if the employee themselves is not directly involved.
-Please see the Title IX section of the handbook for more information.
+As an academic institution all employees are considered "responsible parties".
+Per University Policy, all employees are considered "responsible parties" except Counseling Services; therefore, all employees regardless of supervisory status are required to report allegations of sexual harassment involving a student to the Title IX and Equity Coordinator even if the employee themselves is not directly involved.
+Please see the Title IX and Equity section of the handbook for more information.